heloisethero/memo-xsv/README.md

 ## To remove the rows containing a certain value from a table

 xsv search -s column value-to-suppress table.csv -v > filtred-table.csv

+## To concatenate two tables with similar columns by adding their rows

+xsv cat rows table_1.csv table_2.csv > table_1+2.csv